-In a large pot over medium high heat melt the butter or heat oil.
+In a large pot over medium-high heat, melt the butter or heat the oil.
 Add the onions or leeks.
 Cook, stirring occasionally, until the vegetables are soft, about 3 minutes.

 Meanwhile, peel and mince the garlic, if using, and add it and the salt to the pot.
-Cook, stirring frequently, until the onions are tender, about 2 more minutes.
+Cook, stirring frequently until the onions are completely tender, about 2 more minutes.

 Meanwhile, peel and chop the the sweet potatoes and the carrots.
 Add them to the pot along with the broth (or broth and water).
 Bring everything to a boil.
 Reduce the heat to maintain a steady but gentle simmer and cook until all of the vegetables are very soft, 15 to 20 minutes.

 Once the soup is puréed, stir in the cream, if using.
-Taste and add salt as needed before servings.
-Add garnishes from the list below as you like.
+Taste and add salt as needed before serving.
+Add garnishes as you like.

 While not strictly necessary, any dish benefits from a garnish or two if only for eye appeal.
 But, in addition to feeding the eye, any one of these add-ins will put a delicious and slightly different spin on the original soup.